Join the Footballguys Daily Update

-For his career, Steph Curry shoots 90% on free throws, but on a game-to-game level, there's a little bit of variance.
-Imagine that in Week 1 of the 2021-2022 season Curry makes 3 of 6 free throws.
+For his career, Steph Curry shoots nearly 91% on free throws, but on a game-to-game level, there's a little bit of variance.
+Imagine that in Week 1 of the 2022-2023 season, Curry makes 3 of 6 free throws.
 (This would be a wildly uncharacteristic game, but it's not impossible; Curry once shot 1-of-4 and has twice gone 4-of-7.)

 Just like Steph Curry has an innate average free throw percentage, so does every player have an innate average talent level.
 And just as Curry's game-by-game results can deviate from that average, so can every player's results deviate from their own true mean.
 And just like we'd expect Curry to return to his average, we should expect all players to return to theirs, as well.